Small Group Learning Sessions

 Developed by PSP in partnership with doctors, educational organizations, and subject matter experts, content used in small group learning sessions is evidence-based.
 Sessions are designed to allow physicians to meet CME requirements.

-Practice and quality improvements: Introduces physicians and their teams to accessible and practical tools to make practice improvements that are significant to them and their patients.
+- Practice & Quality Improvements: Introduces physicians and their teams to accessible and practical tools to make practice improvements that are significant to them and their patients.

 To participate or to learn more, please contact your PSP Regional Support Team.